You may have noticed that I haven’t posted on the blog recently. It’s because someone told me not to.Read More

 Francis Bacon said, “Some books are to be tasted, others to be swallowed, and some few to be chewed and digested: that is, some books are to be read only in parts, others to be read, but not curiously, and some few to be read wholly, and with diligence and attention.”
 (Bolding mine.)

 So if you find yourself in a similar position of not wanting to finish a book, I give you permission to quit the book.
 In fact, I insist on it.
-And to help you remember that it is ok, I created a bookmark you can print and use as a reminder.

 By the way, the book I was reading was Business Brilliant: Surprising Lessons From The Greatest Self-Made Business Icons by Lewis Schiff.
 I recommend you check it out.
 Some ideas are counter-intuitive.
 Reading Business Brilliant will make you aware of your where mindset is and any changes you need to make in your thinking.